Peer Educator Program

-Peer Educator Interns are students who work under the supervision of the Associate Director of Health Promotion Services in a paid one year internship.
+Peer Educators are students who work under the supervision of the Associate Director of Health Promotion Services in a paid one year internship.

 - Maintain and enforce (educate) policy to all students, faculty, staff and wider-USF community.